|Nutritional Guidelines (per serving)|

 - 1/3 cup Buffalo wing sauce (or more, to taste)

-- 1 to 2 tablespoons vegan margarine (melted, olive oil also will work but vegan margarine is best)
+- 1 to 2 tablespoons vegan butter (melted, or olive oil)

 Heat the oven to 450 F.

 In a medium bowl, combine the soy milk, flour, garlic powder, and salt, whisking together until well combined.

-Coat each individual piece with the soy milk-flour mixture until well covered.
+Coat each individual piece with the soy mil and flour mixture until well covered.
 Then place in a casserole dish or baking sheet that has been lightly coated with cooking spray.

 Bake the cauliflower in the heated oven for 18 minutes.

-When the cauliflower has finished cooking, remove it from the oven and carefully coat pieces with the wing sauce mixture of hot sauce and margarine.
-You can brush it on or toss the cauliflower florets lightly in the sauce.
+When the cauliflower has finished cooking, remove it from the oven and carefully coat pieces with the wing sauce mixture.
+You can brush it on or lightly toss the florets in the sauce.

 - Buffalo wings are traditionally served with a blue cheese dressing for dipping and celery sticks for cooling off.
-But if you don't care for blue cheese, try serving them with a vegan ranch dressing instead.
+For this vegan version, try serving them with a vegan ranch dressing instead.

 - You can make a full meal of these cauliflower hot wings with or without a simple side green salad or serve them as a tasty appetizer.
-They are completely addicting.
+They are completely addictive.
 You have been warned.